 So, we want perspective correct texture mapping, but a linear interpolation over the texture coordinates did not cut it!
 So, what can we do?
-Remember how z-buffering worked!
-When the z value did not vary linearly over the screen, we could use 1/z, that does!
+Do you remember how z-buffering worked?
+When the z value did not vary linearly over the screen, we could use 1/z, which does!